Getting Started

 Keyboard Shortcuts

-Pick Color, Show Menu, and Color Formats are global—they work even when another app is frontmost.
+HexDrop’s shortcuts work globally—even when another app is active.
+Pick Color, Show Menu, and Color Formats follow that rule.
 Export for Figma plugin (⌘⇧F) is different: it only runs when the menu popover is open, so it isn’t a global shortcut.

 | Action | Default Shortcut | Notes |